Relay Access Denied is a relatively standard error. It indicates that the server is not letting an email be sent to another mail server.

 - MX has some database errors

-First of all, you should ask your email service provider for assistance and verify your email settings with them.
-You will need to check that you have proper credentials, such as Mail server, Username, and Password.
+First, contact your email service provider for assistance and verify your email settings with them.
+You will need to check that you have proper credentials, such as the Mail Server address, Username, and Password.
 Further, verify whether or not you should use SMTP Authentication, moreover it might be that you need to use POP before SMTP you should also consider this point by verifying settings with your email provider.

-So, if it turns out that you are using POP before SMTP then you can run into occasional problems with mobile devices.
-This is caused by your data network changing due to reduced coverage, either if you're switching different WiFi hotspots.
 In such case, your IP address may be changing, as a result, you will send an email from a new IP address instead of the IP address you first authenticated with.
-To counter this issue, try and switch to SMTP Authentication thus you will be able to test if your email provider has enabled this feature as well.
-If it fails, then you should reach your email provider and request them to enable SMTP Authentication on the mail server.
+To counter this issue, try switching to SMTP Authentication.
+This will let you test whether your email provider has enabled this feature as well.
+If it fails, then you should reach out to your email provider and request that they enable SMTP Authentication on the mail server.

-And lastly, there is always a possibility of spam filters coming into action on the recipient's server.
-If so, then you should ask your email provider to look through the mail server's log files and acquire more information from them regarding how to stop this issue.
+And lastly, there is always a possibility that spam filters will activate on the recipient's server.
+If so, you should ask your email provider to review the mail server's log files and provide more information on how to resolve this issue.

 Solution for Relay Access Denied error on the mail server side

-There are two most common situations why a server owner may face such or similar errors.
+There are two most common situations in which a server owner may face such or similar errors:

-- The first one, when end users attempted to send an email, they may receive and send this error in a bounce back
+- The first one, when end users attempt to send an email, they may receive and send this error in a bounce back

-- The second one, a person trying to send an email to a user on your server receives an error and they report it to you
+- The second one, a person trying to send an email to a user on your server gets an error and they report it to you

 You should find something close to this message in your log files.